 The actual process of planning for the party is a process you need to be prepared for and we would definitely recommend doing it with someone else, to help you take the strain.
+First off make sure you have your house ready for an influx of little visitors.
+Tidy away any toys that are lying around – perfect if you have toy boxes that you can just throw any existing kid’s mess into.
 We would suggest working with someone to prepare the guest list, and look into any allergies with parents, likes or dislikes and which foods will go down a treat.
 It might be a good idea, if you are close to the other parents in your child’s school, to work with the parents of your child’s best friends.
 That way, you can divide and conquer and make sure you have all avenues covered.

 Children’s Party Invitations